2 registered users

 - 0.0.0.0.443: This is the Pound HTTPS listener.

 If you implement HTTPS via Pound, ]project-open[ will need a special parameter in order to deal correctly with "redirects".
 This is necessary because ]project-open[ receives connections from Pound on a normal HTTP port, instead of HTTPS.
 So ]po[ will by default use the HTTP port when redirecting a user.

-To circumvent this problem, please go to Admin -> Parameters -> intranet-core and change the parameter UtilCurrentLocationRedirect to "https://your.server.com/".
+To deal with this issue, please go to Admin -> Parameters -> intranet-core and change the parameter UtilCurrentLocationRedirect to "https://your.server.com/".

 Disable Unencrypted Connections

-After going through the steps above, your AOLserver is still listening for unencrypted HTTP connections on port 8000 (example) on the IP address "0.0.0.0".
+After going through the steps above, your AOLserver still accepts unencrypted HTTP connections on port 8000 (default).
 To disable unencrypted connections please configure your computer's package filter ("firewall") to filter port 8000, or tell AOLserver to listen on a local connection only by modifying the configuration in ~/etc/config.tcl to: 'set address "127.0.0.1"'.